pyvista/awesome-pyvista/README.md

     <img src="https://github.com/pyvista/pyvista/blob/main/doc/source/_static/pyvista_logo_sm.png" alt="pyvista_logo_sm" width="500"/>
 </p>

+PyVista is a library that provides 3D plotting and mesh analysis through a streamlined interface for the Visualization Toolkit (VTK).

 This list is a collection of tools, projects, images, and resources conforming to the [Awesome Manifesto](https://github.com/sindresorhus/awesome/blob/main/awesome.md)

 Contributions _very welcome_ but first see [Contributing](CONTRIBUTING.md).